 Microsoft has implemented a hybrid model combining hot desking with some assigned workstations.
 Employees choose between unassigned desks and collaborative spaces based on their daily needs.

-These companies share a common thread: they didn't just remove assigned desks.
+These companies share a common thread: they didn't remove assigned desks and call it a day.
 They invested in technology, redesigned their floor plans for different work activities, and gave employees the tools to book spaces that matched their needs.

-See how Gable helps workplace leaders make smarter space decisions with unified people and space analytics.
+See how Gable helps workplace leaders make smarter space decisions with unified people and space analytics, desk booking, and AI-powered insights.

 Get a demo